What Do Seventh-day Adventists Believe About The Second Coming of Christ?

 “But as the days of Noah were, so also will the coming of the Son of Man be.
 For as in the days before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, and did not know until the flood came and took them away, so also will the coming of the Son of Man be” (Matthew 24:36–39, NKJV).

-We keep up with our responsibilities as we’re supposed to.
-The only danger is if we stay “stuck” in the rat race, looking down at everything around us as if this is all there is—and never looking up.
+The only danger is if we get “stuck” in the busyness of life, looking down at everything around us as if this is all there is—and never looking up.

 So what are the signs of the Second Coming?

-Even though the exact day is not for anyone to know except God, He made sure to give us signs that will indicate His coming to be near, so we’re not caught off-guard.
+Even though the exact day is not for anyone to know except God, He made sure to give us signs that will indicate His coming is near so we’re not caught off-guard.